Offer & Conversion

 Offer Letters

 Offer letters are accessible by HR professionals.
 Work with your local HR to form the offer letter and decide on the process (e.g., who’s the main point of communication and for what).
-If you have not yet sent the Benefits Highlights Flier, now is a great time to do so.
+If you have not yet sent the benefits highlights flier, now is a great time to do so.

 HR members can visit the HR Toolkit to find and customize offer letters.